AlessioRepetto/automated_press_review/README.md

 ## Overview

+Every day the main Italian outlets publish hundreds of articles on overlapping events.
+Following all of them across sources is impractical for a reader, and each outlet frames the same facts in its own way. **Automated Press Review** addresses both problems at once: it uses advanced data science to find, inside that mass of coverage, the information that actually matters, and then retells it in a form that is shorter and easier to consume — and more impartial than any single source taken on its own.

-**Automated Press Review** is an end-to-end NLP and graph pipeline that turns the daily flow of Italian press into a single, structured intelligence report.
-Every day, across several time slots, it ingests the public RSS feeds of the main national outlets (AGI, ANSA, Adnkronos, Repubblica, Rai), clusters the news by topic, builds a co-occurrence graph of the key concepts, detects the thematic communities of the day, and lets a large language model narrate the result in publication-ready Italian.
+The mechanism is what makes the impartiality concrete.
+Because the narration is anchored to what *multiple* sources reported about a story, rather than to one outlet's editorial line, the resulting digest tends to smooth out individual framing and surface the shared core of each event.
+The system reads the public RSS feeds of ten national outlets (AGI, Adnkronos, ANSA, Corriere della Sera, Il Fatto Quotidiano, Il Giornale, Il Sole 24 Ore, Internazionale, Rai, Repubblica) groups the news semantically, builds a co-occurrence graph of the key concepts, detects the day's thematic communities, and lets a large language model narrate the result in publication-ready Italian.

-The output is not a dashboard of raw metrics but an editorial artifact: a daily wordcloud, a "last 24 hours in brief" recap, a set of highlighted articles, the main thematic communities, and a coverage-and-framing view across outlets.
-The whole process runs unattended in the cloud and republishes an updated HTML page two to three times a day.
+Technically, it is an end-to-end NLP and graph pipeline that turns the daily flow of Italian press into a single, structured intelligence report.
+The output is an editorial artifact: a daily wordcloud, a "last 24 hours in brief" recap, a set of highlighted articles, the main thematic communities, and a coverage-and-framing view across outlets.
+The whole process runs unattended in the cloud and republishes an updated HTML page - the public product, **La Parola Data** - three times a day.

 The project is deliberately designed around two ideas that recur throughout: **distribution-aware logic** (thresholds derived from the current day's corpus rather than fixed constants, so the system stays robust when the news volume or thematic spread changes) and a **cloud-first execution model** (the report can be rendered fully in memory and published without touching disk, which is what makes scheduled execution on ephemeral runners reliable).